ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 ### 2.4 Forgot Username [**[↑]**](#table-of-content)
 Using MOSIP, user can retrieve the username.
 Based on the country, multi-factor authentication will be configured.
-To retrieve the user name, the user performs the following:

-1. User visits the Reg.
-Client Login page or Admin Portal Login Page and requests for Forgot Password.
-2. User provides the registered mobile number as require by the system.
-3. The system validates the registered mobile number associated with the user and sends the User Name through an OTP notification.
+User provides the registered mobile number by selecting the Forgot Password.
+The system validates the registered mobile number associated with the user.
+On successful validation, the system provides the User Name to the registered mobile number through an OTP notification else provides the respective error notification.
-4. The system prompts to enter the registered mobile number.
-5. Admin will enter the OTP as received.
-6. System sends the user name through SMS notification to the concerned user.

 ### 2.5 Account Unlock
 MOSIP allows Admin to unlock the account of other MOSIP users (Registration Officer/supervisor).
 Based on the country, multi-factor authentication will be configured.
 If request has been initiated through admin then only OTP authentication is active.